TRACED: Transition-aware Regret Approximation with Co-learnability for Environment Design: Additional Experiments

 In this ablation, we keep every setting in Appendix~\ref{sec:appendix:implementation_details:Hyperparameters} fixed except for one of the weight-scaling factors, $\alpha$ (ATPL weight), $\beta$ (Co-Learnability weight).
+Results are averaged over five random seeds and reported as mean $\pm$ standard error on 12 held-out MiniGrid tasks.
+Each method is evaluated after 10k PPO updates.

-Deviating from defaults on either $\alpha$ or $\beta$ reduces the solved rates in most domains as shown in Table~\ref{tab:weight_ablation_minigrid}.
+Deviating from defaults on either $\alpha$ or $\beta$ reduces the solved rates in most domains (Table~\ref{tab:weight_ablation_minigrid}).
 For both ignoring one of the weighted terms ($\alpha = 0.0$ or $\beta = 0.0$) and using excessively large weight ($\alpha = 100.0$ or $\beta= 100.0$), solved rates show slight improvement for some individual tasks, but statistical drops for overall performance.
 The default TRACED weights show the best performance compared to fixed projection baselines.
 This result shows that an effective balance between ATPL and Co-Learnability is needed.